agsh/yapople/README.md

 - **callback** - __function(err, messages)__

 Retrieve a message/messages by its number/numbers.
 If the `mailparser` argument is true returned messages will be parsed and looks like an objects.
 Otherwise it will be strings.
+Notice that results are sparse array with indexes representing message numbers.
+You can access message with its number like that `messages[number]` and use all HOF like this `messages.map(function(mail, num){ return [num, mail.subject]; })`

 ### retrieveAll(callback)
 - **callback** - __function(err, messages)__

 Retrieve all messages in mailbox.
+Result is a sparse array starting from 1.

 ### delete(what, callback)
 - **what** - __number or array of numbers__ - message number, or an array of message numbers